wftutorials/laravel-tutorial2/Tutorial.md

 </form>
 ```

 Note our `@csrf` for Cross-Site Request Forgery protection.
+You can learn more about that [here](https://laravel.com/docs/7.x/csrf)

-In our `DashboardController.php` we add some stuff.
+In our `DashboardController.php` we add some more stuff.

-We need to user the `Request` object first.
+We need to use the `Request` object so we add that like

 ```php
 use Illuminate\Http\Request;
 ```

-Then we can create our function.
+Then we can create our function to accept our requests.

 ```php
 public function create(Request $request){